sacruby/rpssl/README.md

 ...because http://www.samkass.com/theories/RPSSL.html

+## Prerequisites

+1. This has been tested with Ruby 2.1 which has test/unit installed by default
+2. If using Ruby 2.2 or newer, for now, run `gem install test-unit` to pick up the unit test framework used in this project.

 ## What to do

 1. If you are a new Rubyist, play with creating one or more Player classes to submit to the tournament.